dfinity/motoko/design/ActorClassConfiguration.md

 # Configuring Actor Installation

 Imports of actor classes are now supported.
-An actor class is imported as a module containing a type definition an asynchronous actor class constructor.
+An actor class is imported as a module containing a type definition and an asynchronous actor class constructor.

 The constructor abstracts a call the System's `ManagementCanister`, passing the quoted code of the imported actor class and actual